ibm-cloud-docs/account/faqs-account.md

 {: #faq-terraform-account-settings}
 {: faq}

 Yes.
-You can use the [IAM Account Settings module](https://registry.terraform.io/modules/terraform-ibm-modules/iam-account-settings/ibm/latest), which provides production-ready, opinionated Terraform configurations for managing IAM account settings as code.
+You can use the [IAM Account Settings module](https://registry.terraform.io/modules/terraform-ibm-modules/iam-account-settings/ibm/latest){: external}, which provides production-ready, opinionated Terraform configurations for managing IAM account settings as code.
 For more information about Terraform IBM Modules, see [About Terraform IBM Modules](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-about-tim).